element-hq/element-web/README.md

 Using the example app for development
 =====================================

-The above commands will let you start working on the app, and any changes you make to the javascript source files will cause the javascript to be rebuilt automatically, but the same will not apply for the CSS.

-To have the CSS bundle also rebuild as you change it:
+To work on the CSS and Javascript and have the bundle files update as you change the source files, you'll need to do two extra things:

-1. `cd matrix-react-sdk`
+1. Link the react sdk package into the example:
+   `cd matrix-react-sdk/example; npm link ..`
+2. Start a watcher for the CSS files:
-2. `npm run start:css`
+   `cd matrix-react-sdk; npm run start:css`

 Note that you may need to restart the CSS builder if you add a new file.
 Note that `npm start` builds debug versions of the the javascript and CSS, which are